01 of 10

 Don't Mistake Times Square for the Real New York

 Sure, Times Square is unlike anything you've ever seen.
 And millions of visitors every year agree.
 The neighborhood is actually a great home base for visitors who want to see Broadway shows and has lots of hotels and great transportation, but it's just one neighborhood of many in New York City and it's a shame for your entire NYC experience to happen there.

-Make sure your visit to New York City includes exploring some other areas of town -- the easy-to-get-lost-in streets of Greenwich Village are a great place to spend an afternoon exploring, the Upper West Side is both historic and residential (& home to some great museums as well!) or even head to Brooklyn for a taste of where many New Yorkers (including myself!) actually live.Continue to 11 of 11 below.
+Make sure your visit to New York City includes exploring some other areas of town -- the easy-to-get-lost-in streets of Greenwich Village are a great place to spend an afternoon exploring, the Upper West Side is both historic and residential (and home to some great museums as well!) or even head to Brooklyn for a taste of where many New Yorkers actually live.